YuzhongHuang/CompArchFA15/midterm/midterm_report.md

 ![enter image description here](https://lh3.googleusercontent.com/-U4TThUbYP54/VkeLTrBWDOI/AAAAAAAAANY/l7WUGOlMEok/s600/diagram_part2.png "diagram_part2.png")

-Note that there is only one built-in clock, but we have a 12-bit counter that divides the frequency by 2^11, therefore having a clock of 16 HZ.
+Note that there is only one built-in clock, but we have a 12-bit counter that divides the frequency by 2^11, therefore having a frequency of 16 HZ.

 ### FSM